British Library Extension

 BACKGROUND

 SMBL were selected by the British Library as their development partner to bring forward the plans for the site.
-SMBL have spent several years working with the British Library getting to know the Somers Town area and community leaders, resident groups, schools, and other organisations, and your views have helped inform our plans to make sure this project delivers for everyone in the .
-This includes the important role that the Global Generation Story Garden has played in recent years.
+SMBL have spent several years working with the British Library getting to know the Somers Town area and community leaders, resident groups, schools, and other organisations, and your views have helped inform our plans to make sure this project delivers for everyone in the local area.

 The British Library is home to one of the most important collections of books, manuscripts, newspapers, maps and sound recordings in the world, which it opens up to spark new ideas and realise new possibilities for everyone.